orientier/brandfolder-sdk-php/README.md

 ## Description

 This project was created and is overseen by the team at [Orientier](https://www.orientier.com).
 It is maintained/developed in fits and starts according to customer priorities.
 Feel free to [file issues](https://github.com/orientier/brandfolder-sdk-php/issues) with bug reports & feature requests, and contact us to discuss ways in which you would like to use the SDK.

 The code contains fairly extensive inline documentation, and we generate a navigable [documentation site](https://docs.orientier.com/brandfolder-sdk-php) from this using [phpDocumentor](https://www.phpdoc.org/).
+The docs include code samples for nearly all methods.
+Check them out and feel free to contribute!

 ## References